-Rosacea is a non-infectious skin condition, that can come and go as flare-ups.
-Flare-ups occur when the central part of your face becomes red and flushed, with lumps and spots that can become infected.
+Rosacea is a non-infectious skin condition that can come and go as flare-ups.
+Flare-ups occur when the central part of your face becomes red and flushed, alongside small pus-filled lumps (pustules) and spots that can become infected.
 Your facial skin will often become dry and flaky.
 Flare-ups can last for weeks or months.

-There are four types.
+There are four types of rosacea.
 Your GP will be able to tell you which type you’ve got.
 In some cases, it can affect you psychologically as well as physically.

 There is currently no cure but you can find relief from your symptoms by making lifestyle changes.
-But if it doesn’t improve, your GP may prescribe cream or pills to clear it up.
+If these do not work, your GP may prescribe cream or pills to clear it up.

-You may find that you’re blushing more often than usual, which doesn’t fade away.
+You may find that you’re blushing or have sunburn more often than usual, which doesn’t fade away.
 Over time, the skin on your face may feel:

 If you’re worried about your symptoms, especially if they affect your eyes, arrange to see your GP as soon as possible.